thalescpl-io/dke-service-setup/README.md

 cd ~/hsm
 # (Optional) if you opened a new SSH session, configure the environment again
 source ./setenv
-# Generate a unique/random key identifier
+# Generate a unique/random key identifier in the form of a50f7b86372b441ba77cb6f8598f1e35
 KEY_ID=$(head -c16 </dev/urandom|xxd -p -u)
 # Generate a key pair with the Certificate Management Utility
 # -modulusBits=2048               DKE currently only supports RSA 2048 keys